Form Element Types

 • Options:

-• Custom: Manually create your own options Checkboxes custom.
+• Custom: Manually create your own options Options for displaying elements conditionally in a user interface settings panel.

 • Show Options Conditionally: Choose to filter options by an existing form element